marcelauliano/MitoHiFi/README.md

 conda env create -n mitohifi_env -f MitoHiFi/environment/mitohifi_env.yml
 ```

-Add Mitofinder and/or MITOS to the PATH and then activate your mitohifi_env conda environment.
+Add MitoFinder and/or MITOS to the PATH and then activate your mitohifi_env conda environment.

 To run MitoHiFi, do: